Discover idyllic beaches and ancient civilisations

 The small village of Plaka sits opposite the fascinating island of Spinalonga on Crete’s northeast coast.
 Its main street is lined with shops, restaurants and cafés, but it retains a quiet, peaceful atmosphere, where everything still feels ‘local’ and evening entertainment is traditional.

 Neighbouring Elounda enjoys a wonderfully scenic location facing Spinalonga Island.
-Achieving the balance between authentic and modern, this upscale resort Elounda is large and lively, with a vibrant main square facing the natural lagoon harbour, a man-made sandy beach and a superb offering of high end hotels.
-The snorkelling here is particularly notable, and there’s also a variety of watersports to choose from.
+Achieving the balance between authentic and modern, upscale Elounda has grown over the years into a large and lively town, with a vibrant main square facing the natural lagoon harbour, a man-made sandy beach and a superb offering of high-end hotels.
+The snorkelling here is particularly good, and there’s also a variety of watersports to choose from.